-The mainstay of treatment is supportive management including close monitoring of motor, autonomic and respiratory function as well as pain management and prevention of immobility complications, such as pressure ulcers.
+The mainstay of treatment is supportive management, including close monitoring of motor, autonomic and respiratory function, pain management and prevention of immobility complications, such as pressure ulcers.
 ICU admission for mechanical ventilation will be required in 10-20% of kids.
 This is more likely to be needed in children with:

 - rapidly increasing weakness,